The Funding Store logo

 Frequently Asked Questions

-Is The Funding Store legitimate?
+What services does The Funding Store offer?

-Doctor's Verdict on The Funding Store
+Research Note on The Funding Store

 The Funding Store is best suited for non-traditional or complex borrowers (investors, self-employed, limited documentation) seeking access to diverse lender options through a broker network.
 The primary caveat is limited online verification—there are no third-party reviews or regulatory oversight information visible, so borrowers should independently verify NMLS credentials and request detailed fee disclosures before committing to an application.